liyixiu/Alzheimer/docs/Models.md

 ### 2.2 Optimized logistic regression model

 Forward selection was used again to select predictors.
 The graph below described the accuracy of the models that we get through forward selection.
 With CDRSB, the model’s accuracy achieved 0.9.
 By adding MMSE, EcogSPMem, the accuracy of the model get to 0.95.
 After that, adding more predictors makes the accuracy rate fluctuating within 0.94 to 0.96.
 And after we started to introduce predictors, such as FAQ, Entorhinal, MidTemp etc., the accuracy of the model started to go down.
 The accuracy decreased to 0.796 when we include the predictors.
 This is because that some of our predictors are correlated with others, which caused the calculation matrix irreversible, and therefore the model had a poor performance.
-Therefore, we chose CDRSB, MMSE and EcogSPMem as predictors in our optimized multinomial logistic regression.
+Therefore, we chose CDRSB, MMSE and EcogSPMem as predictors in our optimized logistic regression.

 ```python
 ##LogisticRegression Best